Announcing MITRE ATT&CK mappings for Google Cloud security capabilities

 Iman Ghanizada

-Global Head of Autonomic Security Operations
+Global Head of Security Operations Solutions, Google Cloud

 The adoption of Autonomic Security Operations (ASO) requires the ability to use threat informed decision making throughout the continuous detection and continuous response (CD/CR) workflow.
-We are excited to facilitate this process by mapping native security capabilities of Google Cloud to MITRE ATT&CK® through our research partnership with the MITRE Engenuity Center for Threat-Informed Defense
+We are excited to facilitate this process by mapping native security capabilities of Google Cloud to MITRE ATT&CK® through our research partnership with the MITRE Engenuity Center for Threat-Informed Defense.

 As a result, Google Cloud users can now evaluate the effectiveness of native security controls against specific ATT&CK® techniques.
 These mappings can increase your ability to develop better use cases and response playbooks, and identify how to improve security across your Google Cloud workloads.
 Application of the findings can enhance your ability to use our cloud native tools such as Chronicle, Siemplify, Security Command Center, and VirusTotal to defend your organization.
 The mappings include 49 Google Cloud security controls following a methodical scoring rubric.